topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ### 2.1.2 Circuit
 - LED01
-    - (+) pin is connected to pin 7 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 7 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.
 - LED02
-    - (+) pin is connected to pin 6 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 6 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.
 - LED03
-    - (+) pin is connected to pin 5 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 5 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.
 - LED04
-    - (+) pin is connected to pin 4 on the TOPST VCP-G board.
+    - (+) pin is connected to pin 4 on the VCP-G board.
     - (–) pin is connected to the GND rail on the breadboard.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/F_digital_out.png" width="600"></p>